Before you start, we assume that you’ve already run through Tutorial 1: Linking Modulo. If not, please start there.

 Below the icon ring, you’ll see a dotted rectangular box appear labeled LED.
 This rectangle represents a group.
 We’ve already set up the LED group, but if we hadn’t, you would add controls by dragging them from the Available UI Controls list on the right into the controls display on the left, below the groups ribbon.

 To remove a control from a group, simply drag it back to the Available UI Controls list.

 Important!
 A control can appear in multiple groups, but must appear in at least one group or it won’t appear at all in the mobile app UI.
 That means that even if you have just one UI control, you’ll need to create a UI Control Group to contain it.

-Now that your device profile is complete, click Publish in the left-hand navigation bar to install it on your Modulo.
+Now that your device profile is complete, click Publish in the left-hand Navigation pane to install it on your Modulo.

 If you intend to perform the next steps yourself (and you should!), you’ll need to set up some hardware: